LTeutenberg/rsns_mem_coactivation_mdd/README.md

 Reproducibility

-All analyses are implemented in MATLAB and are deterministic given the provided random seed.
+All analyses are implemented in MATLAB.
 Data-dependent components (paths, column indices) can be modified in config.m, ensuring transparency and adaptability to other datasets.
+Data used in the original paper cannot be shared publicly.

 🧩 Requirements